patrickstowell/PHY303-Lectures-2024/phy303-homepage.md

 The full timetable of the assessments is available in the Assessment tab on blackboard.

 # Feedback

 Comments, suggestions, or required clarifications on the course lectures or these notes are always welcome.

-The general module feedback form can be found on the blackboard page [here](https://blackboardlink).
+The general module feedback form can be found on the blackboard page.

-There is a also form to raise questions on the jupyter notes specifically [here](https://googleforms).

 Alternatively, just send us an [email](mailto:p.stowell@sheffield.ac.uk) or pop by my office (E41, Hicks Building).